Dynamic Clearing and Contagion in Financial Networks

 We are able to set $\Lambda_{00}(V) = 0$ without loss of generality since, by assumption, the outside node $0$ has no obligations into the system.
-Thus, as with \eqref{eq:discrete-Adt-limiting}, by continuity of the clearing wealths and $\Dt$ small enough, we can conclude that except at specific event times (to be considered later, see Algorithm~\ref{alg:continuous}) it follows that $\Lambda(V(t,\Dt)) = \Lambda(V(t-\Dt,\Dt))$.
-Thus, with this added notation we can reformulate the clearing wealths equation \eqref{eq:discrete-Vdt} as
+Thus, as with \eqref{eq:discrete-Adt-limiting}, by continuity of the clearing cash accounts and $\Dt$ small enough, we can conclude that except at specific event times it follows that $\Lambda(V(t,\Dt)) = \Lambda(V(t-\Dt,\Dt))$.
+Thus, with this added notation we can reformulate the clearing cash accounts equation \eqref{eq:discrete-Vdt} as

 For the construction of a differential form we can consider the equivalent formulation

 Note that $I - A(t,\Dt,V_t(\Dt))^\T \Lambda(V(t,\Dt))$ is invertible by standard input-output results and as proven in Proposition~\ref{prop:Leontief}.